 From January to April 2020, Dr. Ashley Sanders, Vice Chair of the Digital Humanities Program, UCLA, collaborate with the OSCR project to create an experimental Digital Humanities research course (DH199).
 With Lizhou Fan as a facilitator/TA of the course, Priyana Patel, Eustina Kim, Vicki Truong, Michelle Lee, and Kedaar Sridhar test the beta version of the OSCR platform and evaluate the platform as both users and contributors.

 Starting June 2020, OSCR expend its scope to include the multilingual contents and to advocate international scholarly communication.

 Funding and Supervision

-This project is partly funded by Digital Resource Development Initiative (DRDI) of Information Studies Department, UCLA.
+This project is partly funded by Digital Resource Development Initiative (DRDI) of Information Studies Department, GSE&IS, UCLA.

 We also appreciate the kind support and inspiring suggestions provided by Dr. Miles Chen, Prof. Miriam Posner, and Dr. Ashley Sanders in various phases of this project.